-The proposed new program would have an impact on programs at HBIs.
-We anticipate a positive effect, as the improved skill and quantity of FCC program graduates might, in turn, increase the amount of students available to transfer to similar programs at HBIs including University of Maryland Eastern Shore Exercise Science, Bowie State University Public Health Informatics and Technology, Coppin State University Rehabilitation Services or Health Sciences, and Morgan State University Health Education, Interdisciplinary Health and Human Sciences or Nutritional Sciences.
+The proposed program would have an impact on programs at HBIs.
+We anticipate a positive effect, as the improved skill and quantity of FCC program graduates might, in turn, increase the amount of students available to transfer to similar programs at HBIs including Bowie State University Public Health Informatics and Technology, Coppin State University Rehabilitation Services or Health Sciences, and Morgan State University Health Education, Interdisciplinary Health and Human Sciences or Nutritional Sciences.